-Intangible assets other than goodwill, indefinite lived intangible assets and in process research and development ("IP R&D") are amortized over their estimated useful lives, which range between two to eighteen years, on a straight-line basis over the expected period of benefit.
+Intangible assets other than goodwill and in process research and development ("IP R&D") are amortized over their estimated useful lives, which range between two to eighteen years, on a straight-line basis over the expected period of benefit.
 The Company periodically reviews the estimated useful lives of intangible assets and reviews such assets or asset groups for impairment whenever events or changes in circumstances indicate that the carrying value of the assets may not be recoverable.
 Such conditions could include significant adverse changes in the business climate, current-period operating or cash flow losses, significant declines in forecasted operations, or a current expectation that an asset group will be disposed of before the end of its useful life.
 When testing for impairment of definite-lived intangible assets held for use, the Company groups assets at the lowest level for which cash flows are separately identifiable.
-Prior to the first quarter of fiscal year 2023, the Company managed its operations as one reporting unit.
-At the beginning of the first quarter of fiscal year 2023, the Company began to manage its operations as two operating segments and two reporting units, namely Med Tech and Med Device (see Note 18 "Segments and Geographic Information" set forth in the Notes to our consolidated financial statements included in this Annual Report on Form 10-K).
 The Company operates as two reporting units and two asset groups.
 If a triggering event is deemed to exist, the Company performs an undiscounted operating cash flow analysis to determine if an impairment exists.
 If an intangible asset is considered to be impaired, the amount of the impairment will equal the excess of the carrying value over the fair value of the asset.

-Goodwill and other intangible assets that have indefinite useful lives are not amortized, but rather, are tested for impairment annually or more frequently if impairment indicators arise.
+Goodwill is not amortized, but rather, are tested for impairment annually or more frequently if impairment indicators arise.
 Goodwill represents the excess of the purchase price over the fair value of the net tangible and identifiable intangible assets acquired in each business combination.
 Goodwill and intangible assets have been recorded at either incurred or allocated cost.
 Allocated costs were based on respective fair market values at the date of acquisition.